Importation of Engines, Vehicles, Vessels and Machines

 - (f) Heavy–duty Vehicle and Engine Greenhouse Gas Emission Regulations or

-- (g) Section 149 of the Canadian Environmental Protection Act, 1999.
+- (g) Section 149 of the Canadian Environmental Protection Act, 1999 (CEPA).

 4. The regulations require importers to submit importation declarations to ECCC, as follows:

-- (a) For all commercial importation, the regulations set out the information that must be contained in the declaration and do not prescribe a special form.
-The information contained in the declaration can be provided in any format, as long as the prescribed information is included in a signed declaration that is submitted to ECCC prior to importation.
-More information on importation declarations is available at ECCC website (refer to the above regulations).
+(a) For all commercial importation pursuant to subsection 153(1) of CEPA, the regulations set out the information that must be contained in the declaration and do not prescribe a specific form.
+The information contained in the declaration can be provided in any format, as long as the prescribed information is included in a signed declaration that is submitted to ECCC, in most cases, before importation.
+Please refer to the above regulations for more information on importation declarations to be submitted to ECCC.

-i. from the manufacturer stating that, when the engine or the main assembly of the vehicle, vessel or machine is completed in accordance with instructions provided by the manufacturer, the engine, vehicle, vessel or machine will conform to the standards prescribed under the regulations; and- ii. from the company stating that the engine, vehicle, vessel or machine will be completed in accordance with the instructions provided by the manufacturer.
+- i. from the manufacturer stating that, when the engine or the main assembly of the vehicle, vessel or machine is completed in accordance with instructions provided by the manufacturer, the engine, vehicle, vessel or machine will conform to the standards prescribed under the regulations; and

-- (b) For personal importations pursuant to section 154 of CEPA., a person importing engines, vehicles, vessels or machines for their own use is not considered to be a company for the purpose of the regulations.
+- (b) For personal importations pursuant to section 154 of CEPA, a person importing engines, vehicles, vessels or machines for their own use is not considered to be a company for the purpose of the regulations.
 However, there are regulatory requirements that must be met, which may include the submission of importation declarations directly to ECCC.
 The engines, vehicles, vessels and machines must also meet the applicable standards and bear prescribed labels.
 Please refer to the above regulations for further details.

 - (b) evidence of such conformity has been obtained and produced in the prescribed form and manner;